Last Updated on 14/08/2023

 Use the Back of Doors

 If you have a door to your bedroom, don’t forget you can use that for storage, too!
+This is one of the easier no closet bedroom ideas to implement.
 There are a number of easy-mount options on Amazon that do not require any drilling and thus won’t damage your door.

 You could opt for a row of hooks, a hanging shoe or jewellery storage unit, or even go with hanging shelves for your more lightweight garments.
-Here are just a few examples of what I found on Amazon for you (click for details and pricing):
+Here are just a few examples of what I found on Amazon for you:

 Avoid Under Bed Storage

-In tiny homes and apartments, under bed storage is a common way to make use of the space under your bed, but it can be a bad idea.
+In tiny homes and apartments, under bed storage is a common way to make use of the space under your bed.
+I’m personally not a fan of it though.
 First of all, dust, mould and mites are all likely to take up residence in the dark area under your mattress.
 These can all cause allergic reactions, plus it’s really difficult to keep the area under your bed clean when it’s full of stuff.

 Second of all, under-bed storage is not easily accessible when you need something—you have to lift up your mattress or pull everything out from under the bed (which can be hard if you have back or knee problems).